A+ Paper Checklist: How to Ace Your Next Assignment

 - Use a standard typeface for your work.

-- Double-space the paper and leave proper margins at the top, bottom, and sides.
+- Double-space the paper and leave proper margins at the top,

-- Write the title of your paper in such a way that it clearly relates to the content.
+- Write the title of your paper in such a way that it clearly relates to

 Proper language: Use natural, standard English.
 Don’t overuse difficult terminology or technical vocabulary.
 By keeping your writing straightforward and clear, the impact of terms will be much greater.